 - Express gipofraktsionnaya or radiotherapy administered in high doses in smaller quantities procedures, instead of 5 weeks through 3.
 Research results confirmed that of reducing recurrence after lumpectomy, and that with a standard treatment.

-- 3D-conformal radiotherapy involves the maximum approximation of the shape of the radiation to the shape of the tumor, minimizing damage to surrounding tissue and reduces the number of complications.
+- 3D-conformal radiotherapy involves the maximum approximation of the radiation form to form a tumor, minimizing damage to surrounding tissue and reduces the number of complications.
 Currently, not enough of the results of this treatment after many years, so, according to some doctors, rapid methods are experimental.

 HDR brachytherapy (internal radiation breast cancer)

-This type of treatment involves the placement of radioactive pellets or grains in the breast tissue, providing high radiation dose from implants that have on or inside the tumor.
+This type of treatment involves the placement of radioactive pellets or grains in the breast tissue, providing a high dose of radiation from implants that have on or inside the tumor.
 Irradiation is focused on the affected area, giving it a maximum dose and minimizing exposure to surrounding healthy tissue.